 This approach allows the organization’s cybersecurity team to learn more about attacks.
 From there, they can create detailed processes for responding to attacks effectively.
 To get the most out of these simulations, organizations should look for an experienced partner to help them conduct attack tests.
 The partner should be able to provide detailed feedback about their team’s performance and aid businesses in upgrading tools and processes as needed.

-If companies decide to adopt this approach, they need to train their cybersecurity team to understand how to use all their cybersecurity tools to prevent and mitigate attacks.
+Companies adopting this approach must train their cybersecurity team to understand how to use all their cybersecurity tools to prevent and mitigate attacks.
 Specifically, they should focus on:

-Organizations that use the 3rd party code and internal libraries in their apps are at risk of dependency confusion attacks.
-Also known as supply chain substitution attacks, these happen when a software installer script gets tricked into accessing a malicious code file from a public or external library instead of the intended file of the same name from an internal library.
+Organizations that use third-party code and internal libraries in their apps are at risk of dependency confusion attacks.
+Also known as supply chain substitution attacks, happen when a software installer script gets tricked into accessing a malicious code file from a public or external library instead of the intended file of the same name from an internal library.

 Microsoft’s whitepaper has listed three ways to mitigate the risk of dependency confusion attacks:

-Finally, companies should defend themselves from open source software vulnerabilities by getting the scanning software.
-These programs will search through the OSS modules and dependencies of a package and compare them to other versions and packages to see if an organization’s application has vulnerabilities.
-Some programs, like Kiuwan Insights Open Source (SCA), will also automate code management so development teams can feel confident about using open source code.
+Finally, companies should use scanning software to defend themselves from open-source software vulnerabilities.
+These programs search through a package’s OSS modules and dependencies and compare them to other versions and packages to see if an organization’s application has vulnerabilities.
+Some programs, like Kiuwan Insights Open Source (SCA), also automate code management so development teams can feel confident about using open source code.

-Remediating open source software dependencies can be challenging, especially if a company is new to open source management.
-Fortunately, Kiuwan Insights Open Source (SCA) steps in with a tangible approach for remediating open-source resource vulnerabilities.
+Remediating open-source software dependencies can be challenging, especially if a company is new to open-source management.
+Fortunately, Kiuwan Insights Open Source (SCA) offers a tangible approach for remediating open-source resource vulnerabilities.

 Kiuwan Insights Open Source is a DevSecOps-friendly software composition analysis program that helps organizations reduce risk from third-party components, ensure code security, remediate vulnerabilities, and automate policies throughout the Software Development Life Cycle (SDLC).
 It also helps companies: